Homeomorphism of S^1 and Factorization: Introduction

 More explicitly (in particular to emphasize the dependence on parameters)

-If $\sum_{n>0}\frac{1}{n}\vert w_n\vert<\infty$ (a condition which does not depend on $p$), then this product converges absolutely as $N\to \infty$, and hence the limit is a degree one surjective continuous function $S^1 \to S^1$.
-It is not clear when this limit is an invertible function, hence a homeomorphism of $S^1$.
-We first consider a kind of core result, where this invertibility question is not much of an issue.
+If $\sum_{n>0}\frac{1}{n}\vert w_n\vert<\infty$ (a condition which does not depend on $p$), then the product (\ref{factor1}) converges absolutely as $N\to \infty$, and hence the limit is a degree one surjective continuous function $S^1 \to S^1$.
+It turns out to be a delicate matter to determine when this limit is an invertible function, hence a homeomorphism of $S^1$; we will address this in the next subsection.
+We first consider a kind of core result, where invertibility is a minor issue.

 \begin{theorem} Fix a permutation $p$ as above.
 For $s=1,2,..$, if $w\in \prod_{n=1}^{\infty}\Delta$ and $\sum_{n>0} n^{s-1}\vert w_n\vert < \infty$, then for $z \in S^1$ the limit